NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architecture.rst

    System context diagram for SimCenter applications.

 Given how SimCenter applications fit in with the environment, a level 2 diagram demonstrates how the SimCenter applications are broken into high-level components.
-The SimCenter applications are, as shown in :numref:`figContainer`, split into two components: A front-end UI and a back-end application that runs the workflow.
+The SimCenter applications are, as shown in :numref:`architecture figContainer`, split into two components: A front-end UI and a back-end application that runs the workflow.
 The front-end applications are desktop applications written using the cross-platform `Qt framework <https://www.qt.io/product/framework>`_.
 The back end is an application that processes the input from the front end, which comes in the form of a JSON file, creates a workflow, and runs it.
 The workflow applications, written in Python, C, or C++, utilize existing applications where possible and run on either the local desktop machine or on an HPC utilizing resources made available to the NHE community through DesignSafe.

-.. _figContainer:
+.. _architecture figContainer:

 .. figure:: figures/container.png
    :align: center